microsoft/pxt-arcadeshield/reference/image-type.md

 `
 ```

-This the same image as a block:
+This the same bitmap as a block:

 ```block
 let allColors = img`